Maritime Nigeria

 The Nigerian Ports Authority, NPA, under the leadership of Dr. Abubakar Dantsoho as Managing Director and Chief Executive officer, is very often in the news owing to the painful truth that Nigeria as an import laden nation, the people have the Nigerian sea ports to look up to and depend on for industrial and domestic every day needs.

-From Lagos to One, Port Harcourt to Calabar to the sea ports in Delta, NPA has its hands full on how to modernize and fully optimize these sea ports for national economic growth and development.
+From Lagos to One, Port Harcourt to Calabar to the sea ports in Delta, NPA has its hands full on how to modernize and fully operationalize these sea ports for national economic growth and development.

-While the sea ports in Lagos are having issues of “cargo overload” to grapple with, the Eastern Ports do not enjoy similar patronage even as the Western ports bubble and boom with high human and vehicular traffic
+While the sea ports in Lagos are having issues of “cargo overload” to grapple with, the Eastern Ports do not enjoy similar patronage even as the Western ports bubble and boom with high human and vehicular traffic.

 The Dantsoho Engagement and Consultations